 Magento speed issues

 “Is Magento 2 usually so terribly slow?”
 This question is so frequent in Magento forums that we can’t ignore this issue.
-About a half of online shoppers (47%) expect the website to load in 2 seconds or less, which is achievable and possible to further improve in Magento 2.
+More than a half of online shoppers expect ecommerce pages to load in 3 seconds and less, which is achievable and possible to further improve in Magento 2.

 The truth is that Magento isn’t slow by default.
 Its operation speeds down due to improper configuration.
 While each case should be addressed separately, there is a number of optimization tips.
 To increase a page load speed, one can:

 - Reconsider the hardware.
 A dedicated server or a VPS (virtual private server) are always preferable to shared hosting that can’t handle Magento power.

 - Use Varnish and Full Page Caching to significantly speed up a website.

 - Enable flat catalog.
 While typically Magento stores catalog data in multiple tables making MySQL queries long and complex, a flat catalog creates new tables on the fly and therefore reduces query complexity.
 As a result, catalogs with around 500K+ SKUs can be indexed quickly.

 - Enable caching to decrease the number of database operations required for each page request.

 - Optimize images.
 Large images can slow down the page load time.